viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 `XSysMon_SetCalibEnables(&XADCInstance, XSM_CFR1_CAL_ADC_GAIN_OFFSET_MASK | XSM_CFR1_CAL_PS_GAIN_OFFSET_MASK);`

 When the Zynq-7000 internal voltage reference is used for the calibration, the calibration of XADC gain is actually not done (only the XADC offset is calibrated).
 As explained [here](https://adaptivesupport.amd.com/s/article/53586?language=en_US), the value of the Gain Calibration Coefficient is set to 0x007F in such a case.
 0x007F represents the maximum Gain Coefficient of 6.3%.
 Obviously, letting XADC apply this maximal Gain Coefficient would significantly reduce the precision of digitalization.
-That is why we need to pay attention to this aspect.
+That is why we need to pay attention to what kind of voltage reference our Zynq-7000 board uses.

 We can write an XADC calibration setup code, which is portable between different Zynq-7000 boards, by checking the value of the Gain Calibration Coefficient.